 Integration with the Internet of Things (IoT)

 I am very excited about the IoT.
-Heck, even now, just a handful of years into the IoT, I love it.
-The way my doors, lights, Apple watch, television, and speakers communicate with one another in order to serve my wishes is amazing.
+Even now, I love IoT just a handful of years into the IoT.
+How my doors, lights, Apple watch, television, and speakers communicate with one another to serve my wishes is amazing.
 However, I must admit that there are times that it works clunkily or not at all.
 As more iOS app development resources are dedicated to the IoT, there is no doubt that the IoT will blow us all away!